GaloisInc/mir-json/libs/Patches.md

 an *Update* line (along with a date) describing what the patch does.
 That way, when the next Rust toolchain upgrade is performed, the update can be folded into the main commit for that patch, and then the *Update* line can be removed.

+* Add reference to `core::crucible` module (last applied: June 9, 2026)

+  After adding the crucible intrinsics in `core/src/crucible`, we need to add a reference to it in `core/src/lib.rs`.